Saekki seo bal: History and Transmission

-The first recorded version of Saekki seo bal was Geeureumbaengi sanae-ui bok (게으름뱅이 사내의 복 The Luck of the Lazy Boy), a traditional fairy tale serialized by Song Geum-seon in the 1930s in Japanese in the Gyeongseong Ilbo (경성일보 Seoul Daily).
+The first recorded version of Saekki seo bal was Geeureumbaengi sanae-ui bok (게으름뱅이 사내의 복 The Luck of the Lazy Boy), a traditional fairy tale serialized by Song Geum-seon in the 1930s in Japanese in the Keijō Nippō.
 A later version, with no clear date or location marked, was collected by Im Seok-jae in 1943 in Hongseong, Chungcheongnam-do Province and published in Volume 6 of Hanguk gujeon seolhwa (한국구전설화 Korean Oral Tales) in the 1990s.
 More than 20 different versions are found in anthologies including Hanguk gubi munhak daegye (한국구비문학대계 Outlines of Korean Oral Literature).

 Plot

 Basic plot

 Long ago, there lived a woman and her lazy son.
 The mother gave the son three pieces of rice straw rope and kicked him out.
 A pot seller he met on the road offered to swap a pot for some straw rope, which he needed.
 So the son gave away the rope and received a pot.
 After setting off again, he met a young woman who had broken her pot, so he swapped his pot for a mal (말; a unit of measurement) of rice from her.
 At a house where he stopped for the night, a mouse ate all his rice, so he took the mouse with him instead.
 At another house a cat ate his mouse, so he took the cat instead.
-At another house, a horse trod on his cat and killed it, so the horse’s owners gave him the horse.
+At another house, a horse trod on his cat and killed it, so the horse's owners gave him the horse.
 He came across someone burying a dead young woman, so he swapped the horse for her corpse.
 At one place, a pretty young woman pushed the corpse over.
 The boy scolded her, saying she had killed a healthy woman, and was given the pretty young woman instead.
 On the road again, they met a rich man.
 Lusting after the young woman, the rich man proposed a bet with the boy.
 They decided to bet on solving a riddle.
 The boy asked, “Who swapped some rice straw rope for a pot, a pot for some rice, some rice for a mouse, a mouse for a cat, a cat for a horse, a horse for a dead woman, and a dead woman for a live woman?”
 The rich man was unable to answer, so the boy took all his money, and the young woman, returned home and went on to live a good life.